Comedy drama about a group of young men living in Lancashire

 - Daniel O'Hara and Jon Wright

-- Juliet Charlesworth, David Livingstone, Jon Mountague, Joe Gilgun and Danny Brocklehurst
+- Juliet Charlesworth, David Livingstone, Jon Mountague, Joe Gilgun and Daniel Brocklehurst

 Definition: "Brassic: Broke, penniless, without means, boracic lint - skint, on the bones of yer arse."